Intuitive Eating Explained by an RD

 If You're Tired of the Never-Ending Cycle of Dieting, There Is a Solution!

 You have tried every fad diet out there.
 You have experienced significant ups and downs in your weight for what seems like forever, and are stuck in the never-ending cycle of dieting.
-You have spent tons of money purchasing diet foods; weight loss shakes, cleanses, even diet pills.
+You have spent tons of money purchasing diet and health foods: weight loss shakes, cleanses, even diet pills.
 You feel hungry most of the time, and are familiar with restrictive dieting.
-You live by a large set of food rules, such as “I can’t eat anything after 8pm” and “I can only have that on my cheat days”.
+You live by a large set of food rules, such as “I can’t eat anything after 8pm” and “I can only have that dessert on my cheat days”.
 You feel exhausted, unsatisfied, and untrusting of your body.